VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 ### Features

-- By default Admin user name is admin and password is admin.
+- Simplified installation process.
+By default Admin user name is 'admin' and password is 'admin'.
+Default prefix for resources is 'vims'.
-- App Service Plan of VIAcode Incident Management System for Azure Web Application was changed to P1V2.
-It supports backups.
 - A new Repeat Count property was added to every ticket, it displays the number of alert repeats.
 - Azure Alert status changes to Acknowledged when an incident created in VIMS changes its state to Open.
-- A new default group Incoming added, it replaces Users.
+- A new default group 'Incoming' added, it replaces 'Users'.
-- A new designated customer Azure Monitor was added.
+- A new designated user 'Azure Monitor Connector' was added.
 It connects VIMS to Azure Monitor.
-All new tickets are created by the customer.
+All new tickets are created by this user.
+By default 'Azure Monitor Connector' user is Customer for such tickets.
-- By default VIMS has Customer and Default SRE Provider shared organizations.
+- By default VIMS has 'Customer' and 'Default SRE Provider' shared organizations.
 - Added states Delegated and Pending Review for tickets.
 Customer can set ticket into Pending Review state in place of closing the ticket.
-- A new role Connector was added.
+- A new role 'Connector' was added.
 It has minimal set of privileges just to create and update tickets.
 Agent role has full access to Incoming group and it is an editor of Knowledge Base.
 Customer role has access to Incoming group.
 - An avatar for Azure Monitor Connector was added.
-- My Assigned Tickets overview now displays delegated and pending review tickets.
-My delegated Tickets overview was added.
+- 'My assigned Tickets', 'Open' and 'Unassigned&Open' overviews now displays delegated and pending review tickets.
+'My delegated Tickets' overview was added.
-- Name Prefix was removed from Settings page.
-- Customer doesn't receive notifications.
+- Customer now receives notifications about any updates in it's tickets.
 - Azure Alert severity now affects ticket priority.
 - A new [repository](https://github.com/VIAcode/VIAcode-Incident-Management-System) for VIMS.